 First proposed a few years ago, but those considering a pied-a-terre no longer need to be concerned as the Pied-à-Terre tax did not pass in the 2019 budget.

-Initially, it called for an additional tax of up to 4% on values more than $5 million on properties that are not a city resident’s primary home.
+Initially, it called for an additional tax of up to 4% on values more than $5 million on properties, not a city resident’s primary home.